aroelke/mtg-workstation/README.md

 This depends on MTGJSON (http://www.mtgjson.com/) for its card list.

-To run this from the command line, run `gradle run`.
+To run this from the command line, run `sbt run`.